Dustin Belt: 2013–2018: Heffron Drive

 After Big Time Rush ended in late 2013, Heffron Drive was revived as a band as the full-time project of Dustin & Kendall.
 They released their first single "Parallel" in early 2014.
 Happy Mistakes, Heffron Drive's first album, was released September 9, 2014, and premiered on the Billboard 200 at No. 84 and on the Billboard Pop Charts at No. 14.
 The band embarked on a 26 city tour to promote the album, covering a majority of the United States and addition dates in Mexico.
 In October through December 2014, Dustin co-produced Heffron Drive's acoustic album Happy Mistakes: Unplugged which was released April 28, 2015.
 The album was completely produced by Belt and Schmidt and released through Schmidt owned TOLBooth Records.

-Heffron Drive performed at the "A Capitol Fourth" celebration broadcast on PBS in July 2014 and toured extensively internationally promoting both albums with stops in Mexico, Uruguay, Argentina, Brazil, and Italy among others.
-Dustin frequently worked with RedBull and RedBull.tv as a social media influencer, covering music festivals across America for the past few years.
-Heffron Drive announced via social media the release of their new EP The Slow Motion, which was released worldwide on February 10, 2017.
+Heffron Drive performed at the "A Capitol Fourth" celebration broadcast on PBS in July 2014 and toured internationally promoting both albums with stops in Mexico, Uruguay, Argentina, Brazil, and Italy..
+Dustin worked with RedBull and RedBull.tv as a social media influencer, covering music festivals across America.
+Heffron Drive announced the release of their new EP The Slow Motion, which was released worldwide on February 10, 2017.
 The EP included 4 new songs, including the single "Living Room", released on January 13.
 A tour with stops in Mexico City, Monterrey, Guadalajara, Moscow, St. Petersburg, Amsterdam, Paris, Lyon, Milan, Turin and Rome took place in support of the EP release.